When Do You Need Business Insurance?

 Determine if your risks are predictable and manageable

-When exposure is limited and predictable, some businesses choose to operate without insurance for a period of time.
-This works only when the decision is intentional and revisited as conditions change.
+Some businesses with limited, predictable exposure choose to go without insurance for a period of time.
+That can work, but only when the decision is intentional and revisited as conditions change.

 • Yes → Insurance may not be needed right now.